A lovely modern cat tree designed by the Japanese Yoh Komiyama

-This vertically oriented cat tree covered in natural wood offers a private space for the cat while serving as a decorative interior object that fits seamlessly with its surroundings.
+This vertically oriented cat tree designed by Yoh Komiyama covered in natural wood offers a private space for the cat while serving as a decorative interior object that fits seamlessly with its surroundings.

-As the axis of rotation is built in the outer structure, it can be opened like a door for easy maintenance.
+As the axis of rotation is built into the outer structure, it can be opened like a door for easy maintenance.

 The Greek marble used for the base not only helps the cat regulate body temperature more effectively, it also provides a low center of gravity to stabilize the cat tree.